MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day3.md

 while in the case of ``` const ``` an error will be thrown

+- Assigning a mutable value to the const variable
-However, when we assign a mutable value to a const varible, we can make changes to that value such as an array.
+  When we assign a mutable value to a const varible, we can make changes to that value such as an array.

 #### Example:
 ```javascript